 When combined with a strong on-page SEO, top-quality content, and excellent technical SEO, link building can drive massive traffic to your site.

-This way, you’ll avoid ranking penalties from Google and get better ranking on organic search results along with massive traffic to your site.
+This way, you’ll avoid ranking penalties from Google and get a better ranking on organic search results along with massive traffic to your site.

 That said, this post will walk you through everything you need to know about the Majestic SEO toolset.
 Specifically, here’s what you’ll get:

 Majestic SEO is a tool that is all about backlinks.
 Unlike most tools that focus on general SEO services, the Majestic SEO backlink analyzer is a 100% link analysis tool.

 While you can use it to analyze your backlink profile, you can also sneak peek at a competitor’s link profile to help you stay ahead of the game.